-The report should be setting out the background and history of events and reasons for the concern so as to provide the necessary information to key management personnel of the Company or the Audit Committee as to the nature of the concerns.
+The report should be setting out the background and history of events and reasons for the concern so as to provide the necessary information to the Audit Committee as to the nature of the concerns.
 Although the whistle-blower is not expected to prove the truth of an allegation, the whistle-blower is encouraged to provide such evidence so as to demonstrate that there are sufficient grounds for concern.

 4. How the Report will be Attended to

 4.1 The action taken will depend on the nature of the concern.
-Initial inquiries will be made to determine whether an investigation is appropriate, and the form that it should take.
+Initial inquiries will be made by the recipients of the whistleblowing information to determine whether an investigation is appropriate, and the form that it should take.
 Some concerns may be resolved without the need for investigation.

 4.2 The Group assures you that any concern raised on information provided will be attended to, but consideration will be given to these factors: